flowroute/flowroute-numbers-php/README.md

 >**Important:** The SDK displays sample responses.
 Formatting of the responses is provided for clarity only.
 They are not intended to show the formatting of your own response.

-### PurchasablePhoneNumbersController<a name=purchaseno></a>
+### PurchasablePhoneNumbersController<a name=purchaseno></a> (.\flowroute-numbers-php\src\Controllers)

+\\flowroute-numbers-php\src\Controllers

-The PurchasablePhoneNumbers Controller supports all of the methods necessary to search through Flowroute's phone number inventory.
-Methods must be added to a PHP file and that file run from a command line.
-For example, you can create a **purchase.php** file contains the following information:
+The PurchasablePhoneNumbers Controller contains the methods necessary to search through Flowroute's phone number inventory.
+The following shows a sample file named **purchase.php** file, which invokes the Controller's methods:

 	<?php